-- If your SSN/EIN is entered, you may choose to display the number on generated tax reporting.
-You are thereafter responsible for securing any reports you save or print that may contain your SSN/EIN.
+- You are responsible for securing any reports you save or print that may contain your SSN/EIN.

-- We do not transmit or store SSN/EIN information to our servers.
+- We do not transmit or store SSN/EIN information to our servers at any time.

-- For our Trader Tax Services, you may request your SSN/EIN be entered on the reports we generate.
+- For our TradeLog Services, you may request your SSN/EIN be entered on the reports we generate.
 We will obtain your SSN/EIN over the phone and enter into your TradeLog file for secure, encrypted storage.
 Any reports containing your SSN/EIN will be provided through our secure file-sharing system.

 Where is your TradeLog data file stored?